Site icon Outdoor Gearzine

 UV protection rate Over 99% Over 99% Over 99.9% Over 99%

-accessories Hard case, soft case Storage case, cleaning cloth Semi-hard case (spare lens can be stored), instruction manual Genuine lens cloth pouch
+accessories Hard case, soft case Storage case, cleaning cloth Semi-hard case (can store spare lenses), instruction manual Genuine lens cloth pouch

 Impressions of each model

-Combined with good visibility, sturdy construction, and good hold, I think these sunglasses are perfect for mountain climbing.
-Seeing is worth seeing.
-Please try it out.
+With good visibility, a sturdy construction, and a good hold, I think these sunglasses are perfect for mountain climbing.
+Seeing is believing, so please give them a try

-The frame is foldable, making it surprisingly compact and can be stored in a pocket, making it a very high-quality item.
-It is lightweight and comfortable to wear.
-However, while it can be folded, it also has the disadvantage that it is difficult to store and attach with just one hand.
-In the field, one-handed operations are overwhelmingly more common than two-handed operations, so this is a point that you simply can't overlook.
-Additionally, since the entire lens is covered with a frame, the field of vision can be narrow and the field of vision under your feet can be blocked. also,KAENONSWANSModels with no under rims like this also have good vision at the feet.
-It's also a good idea to carry it with you as spare sunglasses to avoid taking up any space when packing.
+The foldable frame makes them surprisingly compact and can be stored in a pocket, which is a big plus.
+They are lightweight and comfortable to wear.
+However, while they can be folded, they also have the disadvantage of being difficult to store and put on with only one hand.
+In the field, one-handed operation is far more common than two-handed operation, so this is a minus point that cannot be overlooked.
+Also, because the lens is completely covered by the frame, the field of view is narrow and the view of your feet can be blocked.
+After all,KAENONSWANSModels without under-rims like these offer good visibility of your feet.
+They also save space when packing, so they're a good idea to carry as spare sunglasses

-On the previous page, we introduced the evaluations and specs of each item we compared, as well as recommended models based on them.
-From here, we will explain what criteria were used to evaluate the evaluation and why it was evaluated in that way.
+On the previous page, we introduced the ratings and specs of each item we compared, as well as our recommended models based on that.
+From here, we will explain the criteria used for the ratings and why we came to those ratings

 Visibility

-When choosing a lens, ultraviolet transmittance, visible light transmittance, and miscellaneous light cut rate (polarization degree) are important.
+When choosing lenses, the important factors to consider are UV transmittance, visible light transmittance, and stray light blocking rate (polarization degree)

 Visible light transmittance

 Visible light transmittance varies depending on the lens color.
-The higher the transmittance, the thinner the lens color.
-If the transmittance is low, the lens color will become darker and reduce strong sunlight, but the vision will inevitably become darker.
-Incidentally, all four models have visible light transmittances in the range of 10-30%.
-It is generally said that this is suitable for use during the daytime zone or on days with strong sunlight.
-In other words, it seems to be the perfect range for climbing.
+The higher the transmittance, the lighter the lens color.
+Lower transmittance means the lens color is darker, which blocks out strong sunlight, but inevitably darkens the field of view.
+Incidentally, the visible light transmittance of all four models mentioned here is in the range of 10-30%.
+This is generally considered suitable for use during the day or on sunny days.
+In other words, it is thought to be the ideal range for mountain climbing

 UV transmittance

-If the UV transmittance is below 1.0%, it means that UV rays above 99% have been blocked.
-Incidentally, there is no relationship between ultraviolet transmittance and lens color.
-I'm ashamed to say that if the lens color is dark, it can prevent UV rays.
-This four models are blocked from over 99% of UV rays.
-Today's sunglasses have almost UV transmittance of less than 1%, but this is one of the things you should always check when choosing one.
+When UV transmittance is 1.0% or less, it means that over 99% of UV rays are blocked.
+Incidentally, there is no relationship between UV transmittance and lens color.
+I'm ashamed to say that I thought that darker lens colors would block UV rays.
+The four models we reviewed here block over 99% of UV rays.
+I think that most sunglasses these days have a UV transmittance of 1% or less, but it's still one item you should always check when choosing

-This refers to the proportion that cuts off reflections (miscellaneous light) such as glare on the surface of the water or shining from the asphalt.
-The higher the percentage, the cleaner the view.
-Since it is not possible to cut off miscellaneous light simply by making the lens darker, it is used to hold a special polarizing filter between the lens to cut off miscellaneous light.
-The inexpensive sunglasses I prepared this time were not polarized lenses, so miscellaneous light was still stressful.
-Also, when you look at the surface of the water, the light reflects, clearly indicating the difference in effect with a polarized lens.
+This refers to the percentage of stray light that is cut, such as glare from the water surface or glare from asphalt.
+The higher the percentage, the clearer your field of vision will be.
+Since simply darkening the lens color is not enough to cut out stray light, a special polarized filter is placed between the lenses to cut out stray light.
+The inexpensive sunglasses I tried this time were not polarized, so the stray light was stressful.
+Also, when I looked at the water surface, light was reflected, clearly showing the difference in effectiveness compared to polarized lenses

-The above three ratios are key to creating a good field of vision.
+The above three ratios are the key to creating good visibility

-The weather is prone to fluctuations while climbing, so sunglasses that ensure good visibility in any weather can be helpful.
+Since the weather can change easily while hiking, sunglasses that ensure good visibility in any weather are very helpful.
 As mentioned above, the visibility of the KAENON HARD KORE is overwhelming.
-It reduced glare, increased contrast even in unsightly weather conditions with cloudy sky, made the boundaries of objects clear, and created a clear field of vision.
-I also felt a clearer vision with the Oakley Latch than when I was naked.
-The experience is truly beyond surprise and moving.
+They reduce glare and increase contrast even in dull, cloudy weather, making the boundaries of objects clearer and creating a clear view.
+I also felt that my Oakley Latch glasses provided a clearer view than when I was wearing my bare eyes.
+The experience was beyond surprising; it was truly moving

-The field of view is determined by the size of the lens and the lens curve.
-The KAENON HARD KORE had the widest field of vision.
-The large lens and the right lens curve allow you to see everything through the lens, making it even more fun to forget that you were wearing sunglasses.
-Also, if you have a model with an under-rim, your vision will be obstructed when looking at your feet.
-Needless to say, the Oakley Latch has a Boston lens shape and does not have a lens curve, so there is no feeling of the eye being covered and the field of vision is narrowed.
+The field of view is determined by the size and curve of the lens.
+The KAENON HARD KORE had the widest field of view.
+With its large lenses and moderate lens curve, you can see everything through the lenses, so much so that you almost forget you're wearing sunglasses.
+Also, with models that have an under-rim, your field of view is inevitably obstructed when looking at your feet.
+Needless to say, the Oakley latch has a Boston-type lens shape and no lens curve, so your eyes don't feel covered and your field of view is narrower

 Holding power and fit

-If the sunglasses are held firmly on the head and do not fit your face, they will slip out due to exercise, allowing wind and foreign objects to enter through the gaps.
+If your sunglasses are not held firmly to your head and fit your face properly, they will slip off during exercise, allowing wind and foreign objects to get in through the gaps

-This time, we tested the inflow of wind while the fan is set to "strong".
-There was no model that could completely prevent the inflow of wind, but the KAENON HARD KORE , SWANS STRIX I-0151 (with under rim) , and the mont-bell PL trekking glasses were a lot of work.
-Oakley latch is not recommended on windy days.
-Models with under-rims provide a better fit and prevent air from flowing from underneath.
-The KAENON HARD KORE does not have an under rim, but the large lens fits perfectly to prevent wind from flowing in.
+This time, we tested the inflow of wind with the fan set to "high."
+While no model was able to completely block the inflow of wind, the KAENON HARD KORE , SWANS STRIX I-0151 (with under-rim) , and Mont-Bell PL trekking glasses all fared quite well.
+Oakley latches are not recommended for windy days.
+Models with under-rims improve the fit and prevent wind from entering from below.
+The KAENON HARD KORE does not have an under-rim, but its larger lenses provide a secure fit, preventing wind from entering.

-On the other hand, the Oakey Latch is light at 25g, but there is no anti-slip nose and temples, so when I looked down and when I ran, my sunglasses moved, which made me feel stressed.
+On the other hand, the Oakey latch is light at 25g, but since there is no anti-slip material on the nose or temples, the sunglasses would move when I looked down or ran, which was stressful.

 weight

-If your sunglasses are heavy, it can put stress on your nose and ears and cause stress.
-Lightweight models will be less stressful, but as mentioned above, if they are not held firmly, there is a risk of slipping.
-Mont-bell PL trekking glasses , SWANS STRIX I-0151 (no under rims) , and Oakey Latch did not feel the weight even after wearing them for long periods of time.
-The KAENON HARD KORE is 42g, and is heavy out of the four models.
-After using it for a long time, I still felt a strain on my nose and ears.
-Lightweight sunglasses are more important than that.
+Heavy sunglasses put strain on your nose and ears, causing stress.
+Lightweight models put less strain on your nose and ears, but as mentioned above, they may slip off if not held securely in place.
+The Mont-Bell PL trekking glasses , SWANS STRIX I-0151 (no under-rim) , Oakey latch did not feel heavy even when worn for long periods of time.
+The KAENON HARD KORE is the heaviest of the four models, weighing 42g.
+However, I did feel strain on my nose and ears after wearing them for long periods of time.
+Lightweight sunglasses are definitely a better choice.

 summary

-When choosing sunglasses, I often decided on how cool it looked and the lens color I like, but if you choose one with these factors in mind, I think you will be able to find more practical sunglasses that will be useful for mountain climbing.
-Please take a look at this as a reference.
+When choosing sunglasses, I usually choose based on their cool appearance and the lens color I like, but if you take these factors into consideration when making your selection, I think you'll be able to find sunglasses that are more practical and will come in handy for mountain climbing.
+I hope you'll use this as a reference

 TAC

-Lives in Hokkaido.
-When it's a holiday, I can't stay still at home, so I do some kind of activity.
-I immerse myself in mountain climbing, fishing, camping in the summer, snowboarding and smelt fishing in the winter.
-I'm also a fan of this site and am looking forward to sharing the appeal of gear.
-We would like to review this from the perspective of not only mountain climbing, but also from a variety of activities.
+I live in Hokkaido.
+On my days off, I can't stay still at home and am always doing some kind of activity.
+In the summer, I enjoy mountain climbing, fishing, and camping, and in the winter, I enjoy snowboarding and smelt fishing.
+I'm a fan of this site, and I joined because I was excited to share the appeal of the gear.
+I hope to review not only mountain climbing, but also a variety of other activities

 End of mobile version